Soldering tips can make a BIG difference.

 …the difference between burning your home down or NOT!!!

-If you’ve watched my other tutorials you know I LOVE PEX.
+If you’ve watched our other tutorials you know WE LOVE PEX.

 But sometimes you’ll have to solder in fittings.

 So today’s quick soldering tips will hopefully help make this process smarter and better.